-USMS Rule USA Swimming/ YMCA NCAA NFHS Counters 102.10.6B 102.10.6C 102.10.6D No Difference Verbal counters muse watches and sign intermediate times the swimmer.
-If visu counters are used, the may be stationed at the end or either side of the pool beyond the halfwire point toward the end the course opposite the starting end.
-The course of these provisions are not grounds for diqualification.
-Seeding 102.10.1D 102.10.4A(1) fast-to-slow or slow tance events (400 y seeding may be used Seeding at meets other than national championships may be either fast-to-slow or slow-to-fast.
+USMS Rule USA Swimming/ YMCA NCAA NFHS Counters 102.10.6B 102.10.6C 102.10.6D No Difference No Difference Verbal counters may use watches and signal intermediate times to the swimmer.
+If visual counters are used, they may be stationed at the end or either side of the pool beyond the halfway point toward the end of the course opposite the starting end.
+The count may be ascending or descending order.
+Violations of these provisions are not grounds for disqualification.
+Seeding 102.10.1D 102.10.4A(1) Seeding at meets other than national championships may be either fast-to-slow or slow-to-fast.
 Seeding may differ for sprint and distance events (400 yards or longer) within a meet.
 Two-to-a-lane seeding may be used for individual freestyle events longer than 200 meters.
 Seeding must be specified in the meet announcement.
 Change in Program or Postponement 102.11.2 102.11.4B At the meet referee's discretion, events may be combined by distance and/or stroke.
 Should a meet or event have commenced, and in the judgment of the referee cannot safely and effectively continue because of weather conditions or some other compelling reason, the meet or event may be suspended at the referee's sole discretion.
 Swimwear 102.12.1E 102.12.1C(1) 102.12.1A Medical identification items may be worn.
 Modesty wear is prohibited unless a medical or religious exemption has been granted by USMS.
 Only swimwear exemptions granted by the USMS Rules Committee chair shall be eligible for consideration at USMS competitions.
-Swimwear 102.12.1C 102.12.1E 102.13.10 No Difference peutic elastic tape is n one or two pieces.
-Thera- prohibited.
-Any other kind is not permitted unless ap- e.
+Swimwear 102.12.1C 102.12.1E 102.13.10 No Difference Swimwear may be in one or two pieces.
+Therapeutic elastic tape is prohibited.
+Any other kind of tape on the body is not permitted unless approved by the referee.
 Swimwear 102.12.2 USMS does not prohibit wearing the insignia or name of another club, does not regulate the number of logos on swimsuits/caps/goggles, does not prohibit body advertising such as temporary tattoos, and does not prohibit the advertising of political statements.
 Products involving tobacco, psychoactive cannabinoids, alcohol, or pharmaceuticals containing substances banned under IOC or World Aquatics rules may not be advertised, but the advertiser's name only may be used.
 Offenders may be barred from competition until they comply with this rule.
-Video Replay Footage 102.13.16 e may only be used what officials Committe nen approved in writing by e prior to the meet.
+Video Replay Footage 102.13.16 e may only be used what of the MS Officials Committe nen approved in writing by e prior to the meet.